jMacProd/Dynamic-Visualisation-using-D3/README.md

     * app_bonus.js

 ## Notes
-* Index.html is linked with app_bonus.js - not app_basic.js - which fulfils the interactive and responsive brief.
+* Index.html is linked with app_bonus06.js - not app_basic.js - which fulfils the interactive and responsive brief.
 * Each point on scatterplot is is labeled with state abbreviation.
 * Three x axis titles to select criteria based around demographics (Income, Poverty and Age).
 * Three y axis titles to select criteria based around health risks (Healthcare, Obesity and Smoking ).
 * Axes scale and points transition to reflect criteria selected.
-* Tips show full state name, selected axess variables and values and border indicates which point is selected.
+* Tips show full state name, selected axes variables and values and border indicates which point is selected.

 ## Contact
 Created by https://github.com/jMacProd - feel free to contact me!